goatchurchprime/two-voip-godot-4/README.md

 An HTML5 demo is hosted at https://goatchurch.itch.io/twovoip-mqtt

-The purpose of this demo is to test all the features so you can hear what the opus compression and noise cancelling settings do to the
+The purpose of this demo is to test all the features so you can hear what the opus compression and noise cancelling settings do to a voice recording, as well as debug sample rate issues.
-sound of a voice.

 1. Clone/Download this repository and open the project in the `example/` directory in Godot 4.3.
 2. Go to assetlib, search for twovoip, and install it.
-(Now on version 3.1)
+(Now on version 3.3)
 3. Run the app.
 4. If the microphone is working, then you should see a waveform in the app like this: